Ballooning at the 1900 Summer Olympics

 Ballooning, using gas balloons (which require no power, fuel or motors), was on the Summer Olympic Games programme in 1900.
 The aeronautical pioneer Henry de La Vaulx set two world records for distance and duration piloting a balloon flight.

-Events at the 1900 Games that satisfied four retrospective selection criteria — restricted to amateurs, open to all nations, open to all competitors and without handicapping — are now regarded as Olympic events.
-Although ballooning met these criteria, the ballooning events have generally not been classified as official.
+Nearly all events at the 1900 Games that satisfied four retrospective selection criteria — restricted to amateurs, open to all nations, open to all competitors and without handicapping — are now regarded as Olympic events.
+Although the ballooning events listed below met these criteria, they have generally not been classified as official.

 Ballooning in 1900

 Hot air balloons for manned flight were invented in 1783, but requiring fuel, they proved less practical than the hydrogen balloons that followed almost immediately.
 Hot air ballooning soon died out, and gas balloons dominated ballooning for nearly 200 years.
 Gas balloons used hydrogen or coal gas until switching to helium well into the 20th century.

 The height or altitude of a gas balloon is controlled with ballast weights that can be dropped if the balloon gets too low.
 In order to land some lifting gas must be vented through a valve.
 Gas balloons have greater lift for a given volume, so they do not need to be so large, and they can also stay up for much longer than hot air balloons.